Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Related Literature

 \section{Related Literature}

-\paragraph{RLHF/RLAIF.} From the first demonstrations of reward learning from preferences \citep{Christiano2017,Ziegler2019,Stiennon2020} to instruction-following models \citep{Ouyang2022} and safety-oriented alignments \citep{Bai2022}, RLHF/RLAIF is a primary ingredient in modern LLM practice. \citet{zhan2023provable} prove regret bounds for offline RL from preference data.
-While RLHF for LLM alignment often employs KL constraints or penalties, \citet{wang2023beyond} study the use of other $f$-divergences, and \citet{huang2024correcting} analyze the use of $\chi^2$-divergence.
+\paragraph*{RLHF/RLAIF.} From the first demonstrations of reward learning from preferences \citep{Christiano2017,Ziegler2019,Stiennon2020} to instruction-following models \citep{Ouyang2022} and safety alignments \citep{Bai2022}, RLHF/RLAIF is a primary ingredient in modern LLM practice. \citet{zhan2023provable} prove regret bounds for offline RL from preference data.
+While RLHF often employs KL constraints or penalties, \citet{wang2023beyond,huang2024correcting} study the use of other $f$-divergences.
+Our analysis is complementary, allowing general $f$ while addressing misspecification of the preference link.

-DPO \citep{Rafailov2023} avoids explicit reward modeling by recognizing the optimal policy already encodes the reward, so the aligned policy can be trained by fitting the implied reward function to the data, assuming a known logistic link function.
-We follow the idea of implied reward function but drop the known link function (and generalize KL to any $f$-divergence).
-Assuming a known link between reward and preferences is generally common to RLHF \citep{Rafailov2023,glaese2022improving,Ziegler2019,ibarz2018reward}.